 “No. Well yes.
 But it’s also the name of an—”

-“Iridi?"
-Lupin's mouth curled into a smile, it was nice to appear all-knowing for once, a rarity around someone like Eka.
+“Iridi?”
+Lupen’s mouth curled into a smile, it was nice to appear all-knowing for once, a rarity around someone like Eka.

-“I know of a hundred ways to prepare looma roots," Lupin began, “but I don’t know the story of Aristollo.
-I’d like to hear it, if you know it.”
+“I know a hundred ways to prepare looma roots,” Lupen began, “but I don’t know the story of Aristollo.
+I’d like to hear it if you know it.”

-Eka smiled, "It’s better told through the mouth of an Iridi.
-We’ll find someone to tell it to you, and on the way, you can tell me of the hundred ways to prepare Loomas."
+“It’s not my story to tell.
+We’ll find someone to tell it to you, and on the way, you can tell me of the hundred ways to prepare Looma roots.”

-"The muffled cries of your stomach pairs well enough with my singing."
-Eka said.
+“Yes, well, the muffled cries of your stomach pairs well enough with my singing,” Eka said.

-“Rest well Duster,” but the woth did not react to this name either.
+“Rest well Duster,” but the woth did not react.

 “Not even a twitch,” Eka said, looking at the sleeping messenger, “it’s a nice name, maybe it didn’t hear me say it?”

-They weren’t sure what the rules were, how would the woth react once it heard its own name?
-Maybe it would produce a sound, flutter extra harder, or maybe it would change colour again?
-Lupin wished they’d asked Nono more questions, but the Finiku left last night for another delivery, both suspected that Gree had something to do with their friend’s hasty departure.
-The three had already said their goodbyes, and had accepted a gift of a bottle of bonan wine, which they guessed would be stronger than all the others they'd tried today given Nono's high tolerance to alcohol.
+They weren’t sure what the rules were.
+How would the woth react once it heard its own name?
+Maybe it would flutter extra harder, or would change colour again?
+Lupen wished they’d asked Nono more questions, but the Finiku had left after the second sunset for another delivery, both suspected that Gree had something to do with their friend’s hasty departure.

-Eka appeared before them, wearing a new set of clothes designed for desert travel.
-The trousers were loose, yet tight in the right places.
-They drew up over Eka’s midriff and held there without the need for a belt.
-The undershirt looked plain to the untrained eye, but it was quality fabric, made of 100% banabo fibres.
+The trousers were loose, yet tight in all the right places, reaching up over Eka’s midriff and held there without the need for a belt.
+The undershirt looked plain to the untrained eye, but it was made of banabo fibres.
 The stitching was reinforced around the neck and shoulders.
-Orin even made a scarf with sleeves, large enough to throw over your head for added protection.
+Orin even made a scarf with sleeves, large enough to throw over your head for protection from sand storms.

 “You are a true master!
 These are wonderful!”

 Orin’s face reddened at those words.
-“Oh it nothing, really!
-It please me that you like it.”
+“Oh it’s nothing, really!
+It pleases me that you like it.”

-The tailor had not noticed then, but Lupin had moved to the end of the room.
+The tailor had not noticed then, but Lupen had moved to the end of the room.
 The Verido came back with a large bundle of thread and placed it onto the Finiku’s lap.

-Lupin nodded.
-Just the night before, the thread of the sweater was re-bundled and bound with a matching blue ribbon.
+Lupen nodded.
+The thread of the sweater was re-bundled and bound with a matching blue ribbon.

 “Now you can make something for yourself with it,” the Verido said.

 Just then, Orin began to bawl, fingers curling around the precious bundle of thread.
-“T-t-this is too much!" there was no stopping those tears, "Y-you be t-too k-kind.”
+“T-t-this is t-too much,” there was no stopping those tears, “y-you be t-too k-kind.”